Assassination of Andrei Karlov

-Andrei Karlov, the Russian Ambassador to Turkey, was assassinated by Mevlüt Mert Altıntaş, an off-duty Turkish police officer, at an art exhibition in Ankara, Turkey on the evening of 19 December 2016.
+Andrei Karlov, the Russian Ambassador to Turkey, was assassinated by Mevlüt Mert Altıntaş, an off-duty Turkish police officer, at an art exhibition in Ankara, Turkey, on the evening of 19 December 2016.
 The assassination took place after several days of protests in Turkey over Russian involvement in the Syrian Civil War and the battle over Aleppo.

 Background

-The assassination took place after a long period of a highly polarized political atmosphere in Turkey, and after several days of protests by Turks against Russian involvement in the Syrian Civil War and in particular the battle over Aleppo.
+The assassination took place after an extended period of a highly polarized political atmosphere in Turkey, and several days of protests by Turks against Russian involvement in the Syrian Civil War and in particular the battle over Aleppo.
 Russian and Turkish officials held talks on brokering a ceasefire in Syria during the evacuation of Aleppo.
 Russia, Turkey and Iran planned to meet to negotiate a settlement over the Syrian Civil War.

 Assassination

 Karlov, the Russian Ambassador to Turkey, had been invited to deliver a speech at the opening of an exhibition of Turkish photography of the Russian countryside.
-The exhibition, "Russia through Turks' eyes", was being held at the municipality owned Cagdas Sanat Merkezi centre for modern arts in Ankara's Çankaya district.
+The exhibition, "Russia through Turks' eyes", was being held at the municipality owned Çağdaş Sanat Merkezi centre for modern arts in Ankara's Çankaya District.

 Mevlüt Altıntaş entered the hall using his police identification, leading gallery security and attendees to believe he was one of Karlov's personal bodyguards.
 Karlov had begun his speech when Altıntaş suddenly fired several shots at the Russian ambassador from the back, fatally wounding him and injuring several other people.

-After shooting Karlov, Altıntaş circled the room, smashing pictures that were on display and shouting in Arabic and Turkish: "Allahu Akbar (God is the greatest).
+After shooting Karlov, Altıntaş circled the room, smashing pictures that were on display and shouting in Arabic and Turkish: "Allahu Akbar (God is great).
 We are the descendants of those who supported the Prophet Muhammad, for jihad.
 Do not forget Aleppo, do not forget Syria" and "We die in Aleppo, you die here".
 Shortly after, Altıntaş was fatally shot by Turkish security forces.
 Karlov was taken to the hospital, but died from his injuries.